Minnesota nursing homes, already the site of 81% of COVID-19 deaths, continue taking in infected patients

 "It makes no sense to bring more COVID-19 patients into facilities that have already failed to protect them," said Sen. Karin Housley, the Republican chairwoman of the Senate Family Care and Aging Committee.
 "If it were my mom or dad in one of these facilities, I would be really worried."

-Soon after the pandemic began, the Health Department reached out to the long-term care industry to help handle an expected surge of COVID-19 cases.
-So far, about a dozen facilities have been designated as “COVID support sites,” with separate units or wings to handle coronavirus patients.
+So far, 11 facilities statewide have been designated as "COVID support sites," with separate units or wings to handle coronavirus patients.
+These specialty sites have gone through a vetting process by the state to ensure they have adequate staffing, supplies and infection-control standards.

+However, other nursing homes have been allowed to admit COVID-19 patients under private arrangements with hospitals.
+The practice is widespread.
+The state Department of Health has reviewed the cases of about half the patients hospitalized for COVID-19 statewide.
+The agency found that 27%, or about 268 patients, were discharged to long-term care facilities since the pandemic began.

 "Hospital beds are a key resource during this pandemic, and they must be preserved for those who are in need of acute care," the Health Department said in a statement.
 "For COVID-19 positive patients whose care requirements are below that level, the goal is to get them out of the hospital and into an appropriate setting for their next stage of care — one that can provide the services they do need while minimizing the risk of transmission."

-But the fear that moving coronavirus patients to nursing homes has been compounded by the alarming death toll in such facilities.
+But the fear that moving coronavirus patients to nursing homes might trigger more infections has been compounded by the alarming death toll in such facilities.

 "To be sending more contagious people into these settings is a serious cause for concern," said Rep. Jeremy Munson, R-Lake Crystal, a member of the House Long-Term Care committee.